SyedGH/Data-Warehouse/README.md

 Navigate to Data Warehouse, then Virtual Warehouse and open the HUE SQL Authoring tool.

-Create new database for your user to be used, or use one that is already created for you.
+Create new database for your user to be used.

 ```sql
 -- Change *** of database name